kalepail/stellar-quest-bounties/bounties/level-2/stellar-accounts-as-a-service.md

 Endpoint info:
 Making a POST request to this endpoint allows users to receive an apikey which can be used to use the service.
-The request body should be in Json format and the server response is a Json object.
+The request body should be in Json format and the server response is a JSON object.

 ```
 ```